elleuchkh/ada_jekyll_page/index.md

 {% include active.html %}

 Intermediaries play an important role in decision making, which involves more people and juridictions related to Panama papers.
-That's why, we want to understand more about them and plot the most active intermediaries.
 Mossack Fonseca worked with intermediaries in more than 100 countries all over the globe.
-Their most active clients by number of offshore company incorporations were from the United Kingdom, Hong Kong and Switzerland  .
+The most active clients were from the United Kingdom, Hong Kong and Switzerland.

 <U><b> Officers </b></U>